 If the center seam pops open from gentle pressure, the pod is ready to pick.
 If it doesn’t open by pressing gently, it’s not yet ready.

 Ripe seeds are brown in color.
 White, cream, or pale-colored seeds are not ready to be harvested.

 What to do with your milkweed pods

 Once you’ve pried open the pod, grab the center stalk from the pointed end, and gently tear it away.
 You may want to hold your pod over a container to catch any extra seeds.
-Holding the end of that stalk, you can gently pull the seeds off the silk.
+Holding the end of that stalk, you can gently pull the seeds off the milkweed silk.
 Slide your thumb down as you go, so the silk doesn’t come loose.

 There are other ways to remove the seeds from the silk that involve vacuums and DIY contraptions (you can find info on the Xerces Society website).
 Another recommendation if you find a milkweed pod that’s split, is to put the fluff and seeds in a paper bag with a few coins.
 Give the bag a good shake.
-Then, snip a hole in the corner of the bag to pour out the seeds.
+Then, snip a hole in the corner of the bottom of the bag to pour out the seeds.

 Some milkweed pods can hold over 200 seeds inside!

 There are three things you can do with milkweed pods that are ready to harvest:

 - Leave them on the plant and let nature do its thing